Free or cheap half-term kids' activities

 Free DC comics, eg, Super Hero Girls and Teen Titans Go

 DC Comics – famous for Batman, Superman, Wonder Woman etc – has a section on its site with 50+ free comics.
 Select a comic and it will tell you which ages it's suitable for.
 To access the comics, you'll need to log in with an Amazon or Comixology account.
-They can be read on your computer, or download the free DC app at the App Store for iOS or Google Play for Android.
-Once you've signed in, scroll along to the 'Free' section where you'll be able to download the comics onto your device.
+They can be read on your computer, tablet, or smartphone, once you've signed in, scroll along to the 'Free' section where you'll be able to download the comics onto your device.

 Got an Alexa device?
-It can read free stories to your child, eg, Pinocchio
+It can read free stories to your child

 - Say 'Alexa, open Audible Stories', then choose the kids genre and your Alexa device will play a short story (5-20 mins) suitable for children for free such as The Tale of Peter Rabbit or The Pirates of Scurvy Sands.
 Just say it again to be read another story.
 See what other freebies you can get with Alexa.